-*Lifevine Collective Network is a not-for-profit membership organization of patients, who work together, pooling resources to produce the highest quality medical marijuana at the lowest cost.
+*Lifevine Medical Group is a not-for-profit membership organization of patients, who work together, pooling resources to produce the highest quality medical marijuana at the lowest cost.
 Unlike a buyer’s club or dispensary, Lifevine does not buy marijuana and resell it to patients.
 In a collective garden, qualifying patients share responsibility for the resources required to produce and process medical cannabis.

 The recent amendment to Washington State medical marijuana law, effective July 22nd, 2011, allows qualifying patients to legally participate in a collective garden network for the purpose of producing, processing, transporting and delivering medical cannabis.
 Lifevine has been operating in this manner since 1999.

 As of June 1, 2010 medical cannabis authorizations issued by doctors must be printed on special tamper-proof paper.
 This precaution greatly reduces the risk of falsification; therefore, we no longer have to verify patients' identity.
 That speeds up and simplifies the enrollment process greatly.
 If you are a patient interested in joining Lifevine Medical Group, you may now initiate the process.

 Our office is located on Capitol Hill, 109 15th Ave E., across the street from Group Health; hours of operation are Monday-Friday, 11-6, Saturday 12-5.
 You must come to our office during business hours with your valid, original legal documentation.
 This includes:

 - a copy of your WA State Driver's License or State ID;